 Cowork makes skills easier to use

-This is the part I would underline.
+This is the part worth underlining.
 Anthropic did not just ship a place for Claude to run tasks.
 Cowork also has plugins, and the plugin model is the practical bit: a plugin can bundle skills, connectors, and sub-agents into one installable package.

 The everyday version of that is great.
 Nobody has to tell every person on the team, "Go set up these six things, paste this giant prompt, and remember these three review rules."
 You package the workflow once.
 People install the plugin.
 They use the skill from Cowork.
 You improve it as the work changes, and everyone gets the upgrade.